raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 ## replicaSets
 - Successor to replication controllers
-- Same format as replication controller with different apiVersion and Kind, except a selector field they add.
+- Same format as replication controller with different apiVersion and Kind, **except a selector field** they add.
+- can manage pods that are not created as part as the repllicaset creation(created by other replicasets).
 - it has a matchLabels list of values which matches labels on the pods it will manage
-- The labels serve to add existing pods to the current group, so it knows it doesn't have to create new ones, or maybe it needs to destroy some.
+- The labels serve to add existing pods to the current group, **so it knows it doesn't have to create new ones**, or maybe it needs to destroy some.

 ## Deployments
 - Deployments allow for tasks like rolling updates, traffic pausing, rollback of pods...